SS William C. Moreland: Background

 Throughout the 1880s, the iron ore trade on the Great Lakes grew significantly, primarily due to the increasing size of the lake freighters, and the rise in the number of trips they made to the ore docks of Lake Superior.
 As the railways were unable to keep up with the rapid production of iron ore, bulk freighters became integral to the region's iron ore industry.
 By 1890, 56.95% of the 16,036,043 LT of the iron ore produced by mines in the United States was sourced from the region surrounding Lake Superior.
 Freighters engaged in the iron ore trade frequently carried coal on upbound voyages to fuel mining equipment and infrastructure, while hauling ore when heading downbound.

-With the unprecedented and rapid increase in demand for steel within the United States around the advent of the 20th century, the Jones and Laughlin Steel Company of Pittsburgh, Pennsylvania, seeking to facilitate the transport of their raw materials, ventured into the Great Lakes trade in 1906 by ordering the construction of two identical 552 foot freighters, B. F. Jones and James Laughlin, from the Great Lakes Engineering Works of Ecorse, Michigan.
+With the unprecedented and rapid increase in demand for steel within the United States around the advent of the 20th century, the Jones and Laughlin Steel Company of Pittsburgh, Pennsylvania, sought to facilitate the transport of their raw materials and ventured into the Great Lakes trade in 1906.
+They began by ordering the construction of two identical 552 foot freighters, B. F. Jones and James Laughlin, from the Great Lakes Engineering Works of Ecorse, Michigan.
 (Note: Both vessels were named after founders of the company, Benjamin Franklin Jones, and James H. Laughlin.)
 Both of the vessels operated for the Interstate Steamship company, a subsidiary of Jones and Laughlin based in Cleveland, Ohio, managed by William Horace Becker, a prominent local fleet manager.

-To further sate the expanding demand for steel, Jones and Laughlin commissioned two identical vessels for the Interstate Steamship Company; William C. Moreland, and Willis L. King, the latter of which was constructed by the Great Lakes Engineering Works in Ecorse.
+To further meet the expanding demand for steel, Jones and Laughlin commissioned two identical vessels for the Interstate Steamship Company; William C. Moreland, and Willis L. King, the latter of which was constructed by the Great Lakes Engineering Works in Ecorse.